runtimeverification/k/k-distribution/k-tutorial/1_basic/11_casts/README.md

 ```

 This grammar is a little ambiguous and contrived, but it serves to demonstrate
 how a semantic cast might be insufficient to disambiguate a term.
-If I were
+If we were
 to write the term `(I1:Int + I2:Int):Exp2`, the term would be ambiguous,
 because the cast is not sufficiently strict to determine whether you mean
 to derive the "+" production tagged `exp`, or the one tagged `exp2`.